 Monster Card Zone This is where you put your monsters when they're played.
 You can have up to 5 cards here.
 There are 3 main ways to position your Monster Cards: face-up Attack Position, face-up Defense Position, and face-down Defense Position.
 Place the card vertically for Attack Position, and horizontally for Defense Position.
-Spell & Trap This is where you put Spell and Trap Cards.
+Spell & Trap Zone This is where you put Spell and Trap Cards.
 You can have up to 5 cards here.
 You place them here face-up to activate them, or place them face-down.
 Because a Spell Card is placed in this zone when it is activated, no further Spell Cards can be used if all 5 spaces are occupied already.
 Graveyard When Monster Cards are destroyed, and when Spell & Trap Cards are used, they're sent face-up to this space.
 The contents of both players' Graveyards are public knowledge, and your opponent can look through yours at any time during the Duel.
-The order of the cards in the Graveyard should not be changed.
-4 Deck Zone Your Deck is placed face-down in this space.
+The order of the cards in the Gravevard should not be changed.
+Deck Zone Your Deck is placed face-down in this space.
 Players draw cards from here to their hands.
 If a card effect requires you to reveal cards from your Deck, or look through it, shuffle it and put it back in this space after resolving the effect.
 Field Card Zone Special Spell Cards called Field Spell Cards are played here.
 Only I Field Card can be active at a time.
 Whenever a new Field Spell Card is activated, the previous active one is automatically destroyed.
-Field Spell Cards do not count towards the 5-card limit of your Spell & Trao Zone.
-6 Extra Deck Zone Place your Extra Deck face-down in this space.
+Field Spell Cards do not count towards the 5-card limit of your Spell & Trap Zone.
+Extra Deck Zone Place your Extra Deck face-down in this space.
 You can look at the cards in your own Extra Deck during the game.
 This area was formerly for the Fusion Deck.
 Any card effects applied to the Fusion Deck are now applied to the Extra Deck.

-I Card Name 4 Туре This is the card's name.
+Card Name This is the card's name.
 When a card name is mentioned in card text it appears in quotations.
 If cards have the same name. they are considered to be the same card.
-Level APRILLING DEEP Count the number of stars here to find out the monster's Level.
-In order to Normal Summon a monster that is Level 5 or higher, you must Tribute monsters you have on the field 6 ATK (Attack Points) DEF (Defense Points) 3 Attribute There are 6 different Attributes a monster can have.
-This Attribute sometimes important for card effects.
+2 Level Count the number of stars here to find out the monster's Level.
+For Xvz Monsters, the number of stars is the Rank of the monster, and is on the left.
+3 Attribute There are 6 different Attributes a monster can have This Attribute is sometimes important for card effects.

 4 Type

 Monsters are divided into various Types.
 Some monsters with specific abilities will have additional information here too, next to their Type.

 5 Card Number

 A card's identification number is found here.
 This number is useful for collecting, and for sorting your collection.

 6 ATK (Attack Points) / DEF (Defense Points)

-ATK is a monster's Attack Points and DFF is a monster's Defense Points, High Attack and Defense Points are good when battling!
+ATK is a monster's Attack Points and DEF is a monster's Defense Points.
+High Attack and Defense Points are good when battling!

 7 Card Description

 Card effects are written here, describing the monster's special abilities and how to use them.
 Normally, the effects of monsters cannot be used while they are Set face-down on the field.
 Yellow Normal Monster Cards do not have effects, and have a description of them written here that does not affect the game.

 WHAT IS A MONSTER CARD?